 We didn’t have any fancy meals.
 Honestly, the first time I ever had fresh salmon was at an event during my senior year in high school.
 A lot has changed since then.
-While fresh or frozen salmon are now a regular part of my routine, I always have a couple cans of salmon in my pantry.
-I mean you never know when salmon croquette craving will hit!
+While both fresh and frozen salmon are now a regular part of my routine, I always have a couple of cans of salmon in my pantry.
+I mean you never know when a salmon croquette craving will hit!

 OK back to the salmon patties recipe…

 I took my grandma’s recipe for salmon croquettes and added my own little twist.
 I add chopped fresh vegetables and a hint Dijon mustard for extra flavor.

 Be sure to chop the vegetables uniformly.
 Instead of breadcrumbs, you can use almond flour to keep the recipe grain-free.
 You can also use gluten-free breadcrumbs if you need that.

 Perfect for a busy weeknight or a quick breakfast protein, these baked salmon cakes hit the spot.
 If you’re cooking for one like me, keep the baked salmon patties them in the fridge up to 3 days and just reheat in the oven.
 You can also freeze them for a quick heat and eat snack.

 These salmon cakes are baked instead of fried but still flaunt a crisp, brown exterior.

 You can get creative with this recipe.
 Add leftover spinach or kale or use different herbs for a flavor variation.